Overview of Somatization

 In all of the disorders, patients focus prominently on somatic concerns.
 Thus, somatization typically leads patients to seek medical evaluation and treatment rather than psychiatric care.

 Somatic symptom disorder and related disorders are characterized by persistent physical symptoms that are associated with excessive or maladaptive thoughts, feelings, and behaviors in response to these symptoms and associated health concerns.
 These disorders are distressing and often impair social, occupational, academic, or other aspects of functioning.
-They include
+The Diagnostic and Statistical Manual of Mental Disorders, 5th edition, Text Revision (DSM-5-TR) includes the following disorders in this group (1):

 Somatic symptom disorder and illness anxiety disorder are the most common.